aayushg55/point_cloud_merger/README.md

 # Lidar Point Cloud Merger
-Combines the point clouds from 3 topics and publishes the merged point cloud in real-time.
+Combines the point clouds from 3 topics and publishes the merged point cloud.

 ## Steps